-The credit risk for bank balances and short-term bank deposits is considered negligible as the counterparties are reputable banks.
+The credit risks for bank balances and short-term bank deposits are considered negligible as the counterparties are reputable banks.

-36. CAPITAL MANAGEMENT
+38. CAPITAL MANAGEMENT

 The Group's capital management objectives are to ensure the Group's ability to continue as a going concern and to provide an adequate return for shareholders by pricing services commensurate with the level of risks.